skinnerap/Burger-Builder/README.md

 ## The Burger Builder

 This is a react web application that connects to a REST API via Firebase.
 The application allows you to<br />
 Build burgers, which are animated on the screen with pure css.
-There is 1 tiny logo image in this application (that's it), leading<br />
+There is 1 tiny logo image in this application (that's it)<br />
-to faster load times!
-This application could be extended to include all kinds of different foods, so please don't<br />
+, leading to faster load times!
+This application could be extended to include all kinds of different foods, so please <br />
-hesitate to send an issue or pull request in!
+don't hesitate to send an issue or pull request in!

 --------------------------------------------------------------------------------------------------------